hcrypto7/Super-Rust-Solana-TradingBot/README.md

-# Solana Ultra-Fast Token Sniper on Raydium & Pump.fun (Rust)
+# <h1>Solana Ultra-Fast Token Sniper Bot on Raydium & Pumpfun (Rust) <h1?

 ## Overview

-Introducing the **Solana Ultra-Fast Token Sniper**, a high-performance **Rust-based** bot engineered to snipe newly launched tokens on **Raydium** and **Pump.fun** at unparalleled speeds.
+Introducing the **Solana Ultra-Fast Token Sniper Bot**, a high-performance **Rust-based** bot engineered to snipe newly launched tokens on **Raydium** and **Pumpfun** at unparalleled speeds.
 Designed for precision and efficiency, this sniper bot leverages **low-latency execution, gRPC data feeds, and MEV optimization** to give traders an edge in volatile markets.

 ## Key Features